r

 When the infringement notice is confirmed, you are usually given extra time to pay the fine.
 If you are seeking internal review, there is no value in offering to pay the fine.
 If you are happy to pay a fine, then just pay it.
 Your goal at internal review is to have the infringement notice withdrawn in which case no fine will be payable.

-It is impossible to get internal review of an infringement notice that imposes licence loss such as a drink driving infringement or an excessive speed infringement notice.
+It is impossible to get internal review of an infringement notice that imposes mandatory licence loss such as a drink driving infringement or an excessive speed infringement notice.

 .